Jhelum Cantonment: Parks

 There are number of beautiful parks with exciting rides and activities for the children of all ages.
 There is a central park with number of attraction for the residents and people of neighbouring areas.

 Health facilities

-The cantonment has a "B" class standard, 500-bed teaching hospital known as Combined Military Hospital (CMH Jhelum).
+The cantonment has a military-run, "B" class standard, 500-bed teaching hospital known as Combined Military Hospital (CMH Jhelum).
 There is a plan to establish a medical college in the vicinity of the hospital.

 Shopping

 The cantonment has number of markets with small to medium shopping stores offering variety of products.